Saturday, 16 September 2023

 It is useful to have an understanding of yogic anatomy.
 This helps us to better understand the rationale behind our spiritual practices, and also helps us to recognise why certain experiences may occur as we walk upon the spiritual path.

 This is quite an intricate subject and I understand that there are entire books written upon this by ancient rishis.
-I first encountered the subject of yogic anatomy in 2006 when, as a medical student, I competed the Sivananda yoga teachers training course during my summer vacation.
+I first encountered the subject of yogic anatomy in 2006 when, as a medical student, I completed the Sivananda yoga teachers training course during my summer vacation.

 In this post, I would like to share with you some of the key concepts that I learned during that course.
 I will discuss the three 'bodies' and five 'layers' of our material being (some of you may be familiar with this already but I will write this post anyway for those who may not be).